tpm2-software/tpm2-tools/README.md

 **For more details on this code and how to use it, the [manual](https://github.com/01org/tpm2.0-tools/blob/master/manual) file is a good place to start.**

+## Support
+Please use the mailing list at https://lists.01.org/mailman/listinfo/tpm2 for general questions.
+The Issue Tracker on github should be reserved for actual feature requests or bugs.

 ## Resources
 TPM 2.0 specifications can be found at [Trusted Computing Group](http://www.trustedcomputinggroup.org/).